-Praktikum Security, Usability and Society (Bachelor) 2512554, WS 23/24, 3 SWS, Language: German/English, Open in study portal Practical course (P) Online
+Praktikum Security, Usability and Society (Bachelor) 2512554, WS 23/24, 3 SWS, Language: German/English, Open in study portal

+Practical course (P) Online

-The Praktikum "Security, Usability and Society" will cover topics both of usable security and privacy programming, and how to conduct user studies.
+The Praktikum Security, Usability and Society will cover topics both of usable security and privacy programming, and how to conduct user studies.
 To reserve a place, please, register on the WiWi portal and send an email with your chosen topic, plus a back-up one, to mattia.mossano@kit.edu.
 Topics are assigned first-come-first-served until all of them are filled.
-The deadline for the first round is 18.07.2022.
-Topics in italics have been already assigned.
+Topics in italics have already been assigned.